 I much prefer to phrase the “left arm straight” tip as “swing so that your left arm stays relatively straight throughout the swing” — especially at the takeaway and at impact.
 This phrasing emphasizes the turn, the release, the lag, and so on, rather than focusing on your left elbow.
 Who wants to focus on the elbow anyway?
 You need to focus on the ball — that’s what you’re trying to hit!

-Perry, Cabrera, Spieth, Watson Bend Their Left Arm
+It is Heartwarming to know that Perry, Cabrera, Spieth, Watson all Bend Their Left Arm

 To prove that you don’t need a straight left arm throughout your swing to hit great shots, let’s watch Kenny Perry.
 Run the video to 0:17 and look at his left arm: